pinkeshbadjatiya/Nex/README.md

 ### Instructions
 - `settings.conf` file contains all the settings related to the server.
 Change them as per your need before running the server
 - Run `python server.py` to initialize the server.
-- `tests/` directory includes all the sample files that are used for nose-testing.
+- `tests/` directory includes all the sample files that are used for nose2-testing.
 - `public_html` is the server directory that is used by the server to host the codes.
 - `error_pages` contains all the templates of various error codes.
 - `other_templates` contains other templates used for rendering by the Nex server.